qtn3/IS219CalculationDesign/README.md

 # C. Design Patterns

-**Builder**

-Definition: Builder is a creational design pattern that lets you construct complex objects step by step.
-The pattern allows you to produce different types and representations of an object using the same construction code.
+**Singleton (Creational)**

+Definition:

+The Singleton design pattern lets you ensure that a class has only one instance, while providing a global access point to this instance.
+All implementations of the Singleton have these two steps in common:
+1. Make the default constructor private, to prevent other objects from using the new operator with the Singleton class.
+2. Create a static creation method that acts as a constructor.
+This method calls the private constructor to create an object and saves it in a static field.

 For Example:
-The CalculationBuilderPattern has the same construction code.
-However, when we instantiate an object, we can produce difference type and representation of the object such as Product, Squareroot

 ```
+const Calculator = require('../Calculator');

+let calculation = (function () {
+    let instance;
-class CalculationBuilderPattern {
+    function createInstance() {
-    constructor(a, b, perform) {
-        this.a = a;
-        this.b = b;
-        this.perform = perform;
+        let calculator = new Calculator("I am the instance");
+        return calculator;
     }

-    static Create(a, b, perform){
-        return new CalculationBuilderPattern(a, b, perform);
+    return {
+        getInstance: function () {
+            if (!instance) {
+                instance = createInstance();
             }

-    GetResults() {
-        return this.perform(this.a,this.b)
+            return instance;
         }

-    addOperationToName(fn){
-        return function(name){
-            const operation = name + ' is an operation';
-            return fn(operation);
-        }
-    }

-    sayOperation(name){
-        return name;
-    }

-    obtainStructor(){
-        return this.a +' '+ this.b;
-    }

-    newProduct(a, b, perform){
-        this.mul = a * b;
-    }

-    newSquareRoot(a, b, perform){
-        this.squareRoot = Math.pow(a, 1/b);
-    }
-}
+    };
+})();
-module.exports = CalculationBuilderPattern;
+module.exports = calculation;
 ```
-***Decorator***
+***Decorator (Structural)***

+Definition:

-Definition: Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.
+Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

+For example:

-For example: addOperationToName takes the function it wraps as a parameter (fn) (the function sayOperation).
+addOperationToName takes the function it wraps as a parameter (fn) (the function sayOperation).
 Then it will return a function (fn) (sayOperation).
 It means we are extending the function (fn) by concatenating the String it receives as a parameter
 We can say that we are decorating the sayOperation function Calculation.js